 Did you know that...?

-• During the last third of the 19th Century Spain, and mainly regions such as Galicia and the Canary Islands, became a net emigration country.
-Between 1880 and 1936 the Galician population reached the borders of Cuba, Argentina, and Brazil.
+During the last third of the 19th Century, Spain (principally regions such as Galicia and the Canary Islands) became a net emigration country.
+Between 1880 and 1936 Galician migrants reached the borders of Cuba, Argentina, and Brazil.